NicodemusGurion/nicodemusgurion.github.io/OQOM/index.md

 Our mission is simple:

-**To distinguish the نور (light) from the دخيل (intrusion),
-and to return to the pure revelation of Allah.**
+**To distinguish the نور (light) from the دخيل (intrusion), and to return to the pure revelation of Allah.**

 This is not a new religion.

-This is the restoration of the original دين (way) of Allah—
-before it was divided, politicized, and altered.
+This is the restoration of the original دين (way) of Allah — before it was divided, politicized, and altered.

 > “And hold firmly to the rope of Allah all together and do not become divided…” (3:103)

-We are simply holding that rope—
-where it was first lowered.
+We are simply holding that rope — where it was first lowered.

 Peace be upon those who follow the guidance.